What is PrEP?

 It's important you continue to regularly test for HIV and STIs whilst you're taking PrEP.
 It's recommended you do so every 3 months (within exposure window periods) to give you peace of mind.

-It is vital that you get a quarterly urine 'dip-stick' test to check that your kidneys have no problems relating to PrEP usage.
-Additionally every 12 months you should ask for a blood test to check how your kidneys and liver are functioning.
+It is advisable to have both a blood test (that tests for creatinine and eGFR in the blood) and a dipstick urine test (that tests for protein in the urine) before starting PrEP, or as soon after starting as possible.
 These tests should be available for free at NHS sexual health clinics - if you have any trouble accessing these essential tests please refer to this guide from Prepster (PDF).

 Here's Greg Owen, from IWantPrenow.com explaining what to do before starting and while taking PrEP:

 There are now over 101,000 people living with HIV in the UK.
 There is higher prevalence (more people living with HIV) in particular places in the UK including Manchester.
 This means there might be a higher risk of people contracting HIV, particularly if they're having riskier sex.
 Some factors that might contribute to you being at higher risk are:

 - Engaging in ChemSex (using drugs such as crystal meth, mephedrone or GHB during sex)

 We can have safer sex by using condoms, but not everyone likes to use condoms or they might feel pressured not to use them.
 PrEP gives people another option to prevent contracting HIV.

 Results from separate studies of PrEP in the UK and France both show that PrEP greatly reduces HIV infections among gay men by 86% PrEP has also proven effective for heterosexual couples in which one partner is HIV positive and is not taking HIV treatment.

 PrEP does not prevent other STIs (sexually transmitted infections) or pregnancy.